aturingmachine/golem/docs/src/commands/play.md

 ## Extended Arguments

+- **no-cache**
+	- Type: `boolean`
+	- Opt to not use a cached version of a streamed track.
+Will also delete any existing cached version.
 - **limit**
 	- Type: `number`
 	- Requires a YouTube playlist - Override the default fetch limit of 20